CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/04-ingest-pipeline.md

 # Lab 2: Ingest data with a pipeline in Microsoft Fabric

-## Estimated duration: 45 minutes
+### Estimated duration: 45 minutes

-In this lab, you will learn how to ingest data into a Microsoft Fabric lakehouse using pipelines—an essential skill for building cloud-scale analytics solutions.
-A data lakehouse is a common analytical data store, and one of the core responsibilities of a data engineer is to manage the ingestion of data from multiple operational sources into this environment.
-You will implement *extract, transform, and load* (ETL) or *extract, load, and transform* (ELT) solutions by creating pipelines in Fabric.

-Microsoft Fabric also supports Apache Spark, enabling scalable data processing.
-By combining pipeline and Spark capabilities, you will design a workflow that copies data from external sources into OneLake storage and uses Spark code to transform the data before loading it into tables for analysis.
+In this lab, you will learn how to ingest data into a Microsoft Fabric lakehouse using pipelines—an essential skill for building scalable cloud analytics solutions.
+A data lakehouse serves as a unified analytical data store, and one of a data engineer's key responsibilities is to ingest data from various operational sources into this environment.
+You will implement extract, transform, and load (ETL) or extract, load, and transform (ELT) processes by creating pipelines in Microsoft Fabric.
+Leveraging Fabric’s support for Apache Spark, you will build a workflow that copies data from external sources into OneLake storage and uses Spark to transform the data before loading it into structured tables for analysis.

 ## Lab Objectives